First Taiwan Strait Crisis: Background

-The conflict
+Conflict

 Chinese Nationalist soldiers load artillery aboard an LCM as ships at anchor await their arrival, 6 February 1955.

 In August 1954, the Nationalists placed 58,000 troops on Kinmen and 15,000 troops on Matsu.
 The ROC began building defensive structures and the PRC began shelling ROC installations on Kinmen.
-Zhou Enlai, PRC premier responded with a declaration on 11 August 1954, that Taiwan must be "liberated."
+Zhou Enlai, PRC premier responded with a declaration on 11 August 1954, that Taiwan must be "liberated".
 He dispatched the People's Liberation Army (PLA) to the area, and it began shelling both Kinmen and the Matsu Islands.

 Despite warnings from the U.S. against any attacks on the Republic of China, five days before the signing of the Manila pact, the PLA unleashed a heavy artillery bombardment of Kinmen on 3 September, during which two American military advisers were killed.

 Mao Zedong sought to avoid United States involvement in the conflict and gave repeated orders that the PLA should avoid engaging with the American forces off the coast.
 In November, the PLA bombed the Tachen Islands.
 This renewed Cold War fears of Communist expansion in Asia at a time when the PRC was not recognized by the United States Department of State.
 Chiang Kai-shek's government was supported by the United States because the ROC was part of the United States' policy of containment of communism which stretched from a devastated South Korea to an increasingly divided Southeast Asia.